IBM/opensource-ai-workshop/docs/lab-5/README.md

 ## Conclusion

-With your AI coding assistant set up, move on to [Lab 6](/docs/lab-6/README.md) and actually use it!
+With your AI coding assistant now set up, move on to [Lab 6](https://ibm.github.io/opensource-ai-workshop/lab-6/) and actually use it!